 Waterloo is a larger medium-sized city located in the state of Iowa.
 With a population of 67,328 people and 25 constituent neighborhoods, Waterloo is the fifth largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Waterloo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Waterloo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Waterloo is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Waterloo who work in office and administrative support (10.34%), sales jobs (10.03%), and food service (6.67%).

 Compared to the rest of the country, citizens of Waterloo spend much less time in their cars: on average, their commute to work is only 17.11 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The education level of Waterloo citizens is a little higher than the average for US cities and towns: 23.39% of adults in Waterloo have at least a bachelor's degree.
+The population of Waterloo overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Waterloo, 23.39% have at least a bachelor's degree.

 The per capita income in Waterloo in 2018 was $27,637, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $110,548 for a family of four.
 However, Waterloo contains both very wealthy and poor people as well.